otters-2014/ottgur/README.md

 Currently, this page shows the image and comments.
 What we'd like it the ability to:

-1. Upvote/downvote (only one, maybe use js)
+1. Upvote/downvote Images (only one, maybe use js)
-2. Favorite button (for the current user to add image to their list of favorites)
+2. Favorite button for Images (for the current user to add image to their list of favorites)
 3. An uploaded picture should probably show the email of the user who uploaded it.

 ^^^ Our current models/migrations should be set up to allow for votes/favorites already